 The children and grandchildren of Spaniards of origin.

-And, in addition, the rest of foreigners who meet certain occupations and fields that require workers (think of the shortage list and the hard-to-fill positions, which are adjusted according to the autonomous communities).
+In addition, the rest of the foreigners who meet certain occupations and fields that require workers (think of the shortage list and the hard-to-fill positions, which are adjusted according to the autonomous communities).

 This catalog of difficult-to-fill positions will be regulated and adapted by Autonomous Communities (and not by provinces) to try to reflect and update the reality of the needs of workers in the Spanish territory.